Honeywell: Aerospace and defense

 1986 marked a new direction for Honeywell, beginning with the acquisition of the Sperry Aerospace Group from the Unisys Corporation.
 In 1990, Honeywell spun off their Defense and Marine Systems business into Alliant Techsystems, as well as their Test Instruments division and Signal Analysis Center to streamline the company's focus.
 Honeywell continues to supply aerospace products including electronic guidance systems, cockpit instrumentation, lighting, and primary propulsion and secondary power turbine engines.
 In 1996, Honeywell acquired Duracraft and began marketing its products in the home comfort sector.

 Honeywell is in the consortium that runs the Pantex Plant that assembles all of the nuclear bombs in the United States arsenal.
 Honeywell Federal Manufacturing & Technologies, successor to the defense products of AlliedSignal, operates the Kansas City Plant which produces and assembles 85 percent of the non-nuclear components of the bombs.

 Home and building controls

-Honeywell also began the SmartHouse project to combine heating, cooling, security, lighting, and appliances into one easily controlled system.
+Honeywell began the SmartHouse project, to combine heating, cooling, security, lighting, and appliances into one easily controlled system.
 They continued the trend in 1987 by releasing new security systems, and fire and radon detectors.
-Five years later, in another streamlining effort, Honeywell combined their Residential Controls, Commercial Systems, and Protections Services divisions into Home and Building Control, which then acquired the Enviracare air cleaner business.
+In 1992, in another streamlining effort, Honeywell combined their Residential Controls, Commercial Systems, and Protections Services divisions into Home and Building Control, which then acquired the Enviracare air cleaner business.
 By 1995, Honeywell had condensed into three divisions: Space and Aviation Control, Home and Building Control, and Industrial Control.

 Industrial control

-Honeywell dissolved its partnership with Yamatake Company and consolidated its Process Control Products Division, Process Management System Division, and Micro Switch Division into one Industrial Control Group.
-It has further acquired Measurex System and Leeds & Northrup to strengthen its portfolio.
+Honeywell dissolved its partnership with Yamatake Company and consolidated its Process Control Products Division, Process Management System Division, and Micro Switch Division into one Industrial Control Group in 1998.
+It has further acquired Measurex System and Leeds & Northrup to strengthen its portfolio in 1997.